stefanthoss/stefandroid-blog/_posts/2021-05-09-export-gmail-imap.md

 unlabeled emails, use `--folderlast "[Google Mail]/All Mail"` instead which will copy all unlabeled emails in the `All Mail` folder.

-Once you started the actual copying without the `--dry` argument, this might take a long time.
+Once you started the actual copy process without the `--dry` argument, this might take a long time.
 For my setup I averaged around 1 message per second (average message size was 160 KB).
 That resulted in 20 hours of copy time for my 70,000 emails.
-I recommend running this command from a server or a computer that will not be turned off.
+I recommend running this command from a server, Raspberry Pi, or computer that will not be turned off.